 If you have an Explore appliance, you can investigate entire transactions that the server participated in by creating a record query.

 - Get visibility into changes to your network by searching for protocol activity

 You can get a top-down view of your network by looking at activity groups.
 An activity group is a collection of devices automatically grouped together by the ExtraHop system based on the protocol traffic observed over the wire.
-For example, you can find new or decommissioned servers that are actively communicating over a protocol.
-For more information, see Search for devices by protocol activity.
+For example, you can find new or decommissioned servers that are actively communicating over a protocol by creating an activity map.